Personal property left unattended after 8 p.m. on Amelia Island beaches will be removed and destroyed

 for Nassau County and City of Fernandina Beach.
 Personal items include tents, tent poles, cabanas, coolers, grills, beach chairs, kayaks, sailboards, and sand toys.

-According to Amelia Island Sea Turtle Watch President Mary Duffy, items, especially beach furniutre, left on the beach overnight pose "obstacles for endangered sea turtles attempting to nest...endangered sea turtles can become entangled and forced to crawl around to find a place to lay their eggs or, worse yet, return to the sea without depositing their eggs, only to have to return to find another nesting site.
+According to Amelia Island Sea Turtle Watch President Mary Duffy, items left on the beach overnight pose "obstacles for endangered sea turtles attempting to nest...endangered sea turtles can become entangled and forced to crawl around to find a place to lay their eggs or, worse yet, return to the sea without depositing their eggs, only to have to return to find another nesting site.
 None of this is easy for a 200-pound turtle."
-So far this year, Duffy reports, "there have been a record number of nests."
+In 2016, after the Nassau County ordinance was passed, there were a record number of turtle nests.

 Those with documented disabilities can apply for a permit

 to leave necessary items.
 Please note that completed applications must be submitted at least forty-eight (48) hours in advance to issuance of permit.

 The company contracted to maintain the beaches is Rollins Snelling.
 They have set up a dedicated number handle inquiries related to the ordinance and removal of from the beach.
 Their number is 904-415-4338.

 General Beach Safety and Regulations

 Nassau County Ordinance 2016-06